infinityworks/Policies/ISO-27001/physicalsecurity/readme.md

 #### Wireless Access Point Testing

 Infinity Works will undertake quarterly WAP testing in Infinity Works offices to identify rogue access points which could be connected to the network.
-This will be facilitated by an inventory of authorised WAPs.
+This will be facilitated by features within the wireless network control systems where available, where that's not possible though, an inventory of authorised WAPs.

 See [Security Incident Reporting Policy](../securityincidentreporting/readme.md)